Enumerating minimal dominating sets in the (in)comparability graphs of bounded dimension posets

 Observe that since $X_{uv}$ and $Z_{uv}$ are selected greedily with respect to $v_1,\dots,v_n$, this procedure is deterministic.
 Therefore, the procedure assigns to every minimal dominating set $D$ of $G$, and to every two vertices $u,v$ such that $u$ is in $D$ and is not isolated in $G[D]$, and $v\in \priv(D,u)$, a unique set~$D^*$.
 We call $D^*$ the \emph{parent of $D$ with respect to flipping $u$ and $v$}, and denote it by $\parent_{uv}(D)$.
-Conversely, we denote by $\child(D^*)$ the set of all minimal dominating sets $D$ such that $D^*=\parent_{uv}(D)$ for some edge $uv$, and call \emph{child of $D^*$} any element of $\child(D^*)$.
+The \emph{parent of $D$}, denoted by $\parent(D)$, is defined as the set $\parent_{uv}(D)$ for the smallest possible choice of a pair $u,v$; note that $D$ has a unique parent according to this definition.
+Conversely, we denote by $\child(D^*)$ the set of all minimal dominating sets $D$ such that $D^*=\parent(D)$, and call \emph{child of $D^*$} any element of $\child(D^*)$.
+We point that the size of such a set may be exponential in $n$.
 Note that, in the procedure, every edge in $G[D^*]$ is also an edge in $G[D]$, while there is at least one edge incident with $u$ that appears in $G[D]$ and not in $G[D^*]$.
 This simple but important observation was formalized as follows.

 \begin{proposition}[\cite{golovach2015flipping}] Let $D,D^*\in \D(G)$ be such that $D^*=\parent_{uv}(D)$ for some edge $uv$.
 Then $E(G[D^*])\subsetneq E(G[D])$ and $v$ is an isolated vertex of $G[D^*]$. \end{proposition}